-- Emails: Emails may become problematic for employees living with disabilities if the content is too dense and prohibits easy comprehension for people living with cognitive disabilities, or the format is prohibitive for device access.
-Consider training for staff to address accessible email needs, such how to tag images for non-visual access and sending plain text versus html messages.
+- Emails: Emails may become problematic for employees living with disabilities if the content is too dense and prohibits easy comprehension for people living with cognitive disabilities, or if the format is prohibitive for device access.
+Consider training for staff to address accessible email needs, such as how to tag images for non-visual access and sending plain text versus HTML messages.

-- Printed Materials: Meeting agendas and notes, and other informational materials that are offered in printed form only will inevitably leave out employees who live with certain disability types.
-Consider implementing policies which foster accessibility practices, and offer training on how to make documents, such as meeting agendas, accessible, as a part of new and current employee training.
+- Printed Materials: Meeting agendas, notes and other informational materials that are offered only in printed form will inevitably leave out employees who live with certain disability types.
+Consider implementing policies which foster accessibility practices, and offer training on how to make documents such as meeting agendas accessible, as a part of new and current employee training.